Mayank3603/Computer_Architecture/README.md

    - Increasing associativity to 4 or 8 reduces conflict misses as more cache lines per set can accommodate more memory blocks without evictions.
 This reduction in miss rates is evident from the simulations.
    - Each increase in associativity yields diminishing returns in conflict miss reduction because the cache already efficiently accommodates diverse memory blocks with existing associativity levels.

+# Assignment 2

+# VectorOperations SimObject in gem5

+This repository contains the implementation of a custom `VectorOperations` SimObject in gem5, designed to perform vector operations with specified latencies.
+The implementation involves creating a Python class for the SimObject, defining its parameters, and implementing the SimObject in C++.
+The steps to build and use this SimObject are outlined below.

+## Steps to Create and Use the VectorOperations SimObject

+### Step 1: Create Python Class for SimObject

+To create a SimObject, first, create a Python class.
+This class should be placed in the `src` folder of the gem5 directory.

+**VectorOperations.py:** This file will contain the Python class for the SimObject.
+The class includes parameters that can take input from the user, such as the two vectors (3x1) and the wait times for each event.
+Key attributes to define include:
+- `type`: The type is the C++ class wrapped with this Python SimObject.
+- `cxx_header`: The header file containing the declaration of the class used as the type parameter.
+- `cxx_class`: Specifies that the newly created SimObject is declared within the gem5 namespace.

+### Step 2: Implement the SimObject in C++

+**vector_operations.hh:** This file contains all the declarations.
+It includes necessary headers to use the debug flags declared in `SConscript` and wraps all header files in `#ifndef /#endif` to prevent circular includes.
+The SimObject should be declared within the gem5 namespace.

+Declare all private variables for the SimObject.
+For `VectorOperations`, the parameter type's name is `VectorOperationsParams`.
+All event declarations with event wrappers and cycle variables should be declared in the private section of the class.
+In the public section, declare the `startup()` function to schedule the events.

+**vector_operations.cc:** This file contains the body of the events and all computations, along with `DPRINTF` statements used to output results with corresponding flags.
+The `startup()` function is where SimObjects schedule internal events based on user input.
+Events such as `VectorCrossProduct`, `NormalizeVector`, and `VectorSubtraction` are defined here, each using `DPRINTF` statements for debugging.

+### Step 3: Register the SimObject and C++ File

+Create a `SConscript` file to register the SimObject and the C++ file.
+This file includes functions to declare the SimObject and the `.cc` file.
+It also mentions the debug flags created for the assignment.

+### Step 4: (Re)-build gem5

+To compile and link the new files, recompile gem5 with the following command: scons build/X86/gem5.opt